matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 But I do think that there are fundamental problems with languages like Java, in that when you say class blah, you start with a mutable thing.
 You have to expend effort to do the right thing.
 And even then -- like the Java book talks about concurrency.

+[Time 2:26:02]

 But if you do that, and you do not have the persistent data structures of Clojure, you really cannot effectively use large immutable collections, because to change them means to copy them.
 So it is a bigger story.

 You can use the Clojure class library from Java.
 I mean, it is a very nice class library, and I am really proud of it.
 And it is somewhat